Typee-Language/Typee/development-framework.md

 you would have formerly or lately installed.

-## Why Python 3.7 rather than 3.6?
+## Install Python 3.8

-Well, by July 2018 Python 3.7 has been very newly released (Release Date:
-2018-06-27) and many external libraries do not yet support this new version of the interpreter.
-So, Anaconda 3 does not support yet Python 3.6.
-We were then recommending to use Python 3.6 until all external libraries would have been upgraded.
-By 2018-10-20, this has been the case.
-So, we recommend now to use Python 3.7 as we are doing for the development of Typee translator.
-Please be aware that Anaconda knows about a bug in library NumPy with Python 3.7.
-First, we do not use NumPy for the coding ofthe Typee translator.
-Second, Anaconda ensures that they will provide a new release with the corrected version of NumPy as soon as a patch will be available.
+Up today, Python 3.8 is the very last stable release of Python.
+It has been released by Ocvtober 2019.
+This is the version of the Python interpreter we use to develop the Typee translator.

+Just donwload it iof not yet available with Anaconda or miniconda.
+You will the be able to set this interpreter as being the one to use, in your prefered development framework - which is Eclipse for us, used with the plugin PyDev.

 ## That's it